crossplane-contrib/provider-openstack/README.md

 metadata:
   name: provider-openstack
 spec:
+  # Replace by the latest version
   package: xpkg.crossplane.io/crossplane-contrib/provider-openstack:vX.Y.Z
 ```

-You can see the API reference [here](https://doc.crds.dev/github.com/crossplane-contrib/provider-openstack).
+You can see the API reference [here](https://doc.crds.dev/github.com/crossplane-contrib/provider-openstack) as well as examples of managed resources in the [examples-generated](./examples-generated) folder.

 ### Configuration